ShashiNOV23/Knowledge_Base/AWS/Readme.md

-This is Shashank repo, im king
+This is Shashank repo, im king of persia